CartoDB/carto-workshop/04-database/exercises/sql_stored_procedures.md

   alternative-statements;
 END IF;
 ```
-The ``IF THEN/ELSE`` statement executes a command when the condition is true and it executes an alternative command when the condition is false.
+The ``IF THEN/ELSE`` statement executes a command when the condition is `true` and it executes an alternative command when the condition is `false`.

 3. IF THEN/ ELSIF THEN/ELSE